Some Fundamental Theorems in Mathematics: Poincar e's last theorem

 \section{Poincar\'e's last theorem}

-A {\bf homeomorphism} $T$ of an annulus $X=\mathbb{T} \times [0,1]$ is {\bf measure preserving} if it preserves the Lebesgue (area) measure and preserves the orientation of $X$.
+A {\bf homeomorphism} $T$ of an annulus $X=\mathbb{T} \times [0,1]$ is called {\bf measure preserving} if it preserves the Lebesgue (area) measure and preserves the orientation of $X$.
 As a homeomorphism it induces also homeomorphisms on each of the two boundary circles.
-It is called {\bf twist homeomorphism}, if it rotates the boundaries into different directions. \satz{A twist map on an annulus has at least two fixed points.}
+It is called {\bf twist homeomorphism}, if it rotates the boundaries in different directions. \satz{A twist map on an annulus has at least two fixed points.}

 This is called the {\bf Poincar\'e-Birkhoff theorem} or Poincar\'e's last theorem.
-It was stated by Henry Poincar\'e in 1912 in the context of the three body problem.
+It was stated by Henri Poincar\'e in 1912 in the context of the {\bf three body problem}.
 Poincar\'e already gave an index argument for the existence of one fixed point gives a second.
-The existence of the first was proven by George Birkhoff in 1913 and in 1925, he added the precise argument for the existence of the second.
-The twist condition is necessary as the rotation of the annulus $(r,\theta) \to (r,\theta+1)$ has no fixed point.
-Also area preservation is necessary as $(r,\theta) \to (r(2-r),\theta+2r-1)$ shows. \cite{Bir25,BrNe75}
+The existence of the first was proven by George Birkhoff in 1913 and in 1925, where Birkhoff added the precise argument for the existence of the second.
+The twist condition is necessary because the rotation of the annulus $(r,\theta) \to (r,\theta+1)$ has no fixed point.
+Also area-preservation is necessary as the example $(r,\theta) \to (r(2-r),\theta+2r-1)$ shows. \cite{Bir25,BrNe75}